 Google Pay is compatible with most newer Android smartphones.
 The Square Reader (2nd generation) is also compatible with most Android devices, as long as you’re running Google Android 4.4 or later, have location services enabled, and have access to Google Play.
 Check to see if your Android device is compatible on our Compatability Page.

 How do I get set up with Google Pay?

 If you’re keen to start paying with Google Pay, the first thing you’ll need to do is find the app on your smartphone.
 If it isn’t already pre-loaded, simply download it from Google Play.

 Next, you’ll need to add a credit card associated with your Google account by simply confirming a few details.
 You can also add a new credit card by snapping a picture of it.
 Then, to get going, you simply unlock your phone.

 If you’re a business owner, it’s even simpler to start accepting Google Pay.
-Just order the Square Reader for contactless and chip online (it allows you to accept Google Pay, Apple Pay, and contactless debit cards).
+Just order Square Reader (2nd generation) online (it allows you to accept Google Pay, Apple Pay, and contactless debit cards).
 It connects to your mobile phone or tablet device using Bluetooth Low Energy (BLE) technology, so setup is simple and only takes a few moments.

 You can also learn more about how to start accepting NFC contactless payments here.

 Which banks accept Google Pay?